In the Church of Scotland, money given is spent to support:

 If you wish to give monthly, you can either create a bank standing order yourself if you use online banking, or download a bank standing order form here for posting to your bank so that the bank can transfer money from you.
 This is easier than having to remember to bring money each week to church.

-If you wish to give weekly, please ask for a supply of weekly offering envelopes which you can put in the offering bag when you come to church.
+If you wish to give weekly, please ask for a supply of weekly offering envelopes which you can put in the offering plate when you come to church.

 Can you Gift Aid your contribution?
 If you can, this allows us to claim back from the government 25p for every £1 that you give to the church.
 To gift aid your donation you must be a UK taxpayer (income tax or capital gains tax) and have filled in a gift aid declaration and returned it to our treasurer via the church office.
 Download a gift aid declaration here.

-You can make a BACS payment using the details on this form
+- please make a BACS payment to Kinross Parish Church using the bank details shown on this form and mark "CrossReach"

-You can make a BACS payment using the details on this form.
+- please make a BACS payment to Kinross Parish Church using the bank details shown on this form and mark "Ukraine Appeal"